+The supermarket industry should see some benefit from the $105 billion economic stimulus tax rebate package, though the impact is likely to vary according to the income level of customers, two separate research reports explained.
 Goldman Sachs, New York, said consumers intend to spend 25% to 30% of their rebates outright, with the rest going into savings or to pay down debt.
 Of those who intend to spend part of the money, roughly 7% of what they spend — about $2 billion — will go to ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.